meneske16/Bloom-And-You/README.md

 ```bash
 npm start
 # Server runs on http://localhost:5000
 ```

 ### 3. Frontend Setup

-Open a new terminal, navigate to the client folder, and install dependencies.
+Open a new terminal, navigate to the client folder, and install dependencies:

 ```bash
 cd client
 npm install
 ```

 Start the React app: